GNU Radio 3.7.2 C++ API

 In the thread-per-block scheduler, you can set the block's core affinity.
 Each block can be pinned to a group cores or be set back to use the standard kernel scheduler.

-The implementation is done by adding new functions to the GRUEL library:
+The implementation is done by adding new functions to the threading section of the gnuradio-runtime library: